Page 2

 Direct sunlight provides the energy that drives photosynthesis.
 The more sun the plant gets, the more glucose it can make.
 Glucose fuels all cellular activities, including root and foliage growth, flower and fruit formation, and making hormones and enzymes.

 For ease of transport, I keep all potted peppers in large plastic bins.
-On a sunny morning, the bins are pushed out into the enclosed porch, where they bask in the sunshine and warmth.
+On a sunny morning, the bins are pushed out into the enclosed porch, where they bask in the sunshine and warmth (peppers are at the top of the photo, above).
 When the temperature drops below 55°, they come back indoors for the night.
 Avoid keeping them near heat registers, where the air is very dry.

-At this time of the year (mid-October) in USDA zone 7b, our average nighttime temperatures are around 50°F, but that’s just an average.
+At the time of this writing—mid-October—in USDA zone 7b, our average nighttime temperatures are around 50°F, but that’s just an average.
 This week, the weather forecast is calling for temperatures 10+ degrees lower than that, so I’ve brought in all the basil, peppers, and other tropical plants that need warmer conditions.

 Artificial Light